alexzimakov/draft-components/src/components/switch/switch.md

 <Switch label="Enable Location Services" />;
 ```

-With the label and description:
+With the label and description

 ```jsx
 import { Switch } from './switch';